Wilfrid Gariépy: Alberta provincial politics

 Gariépy made a first, abortive, bid for provincial office during the 1905 Alberta election, when he planned to run as an independent Liberal in St. Albert but withdrew before the election.
 He stayed in the race until election day in the 1909 election (while he was still an alderman in Edmonton), running in the same riding and under the same banner after refusing to contest the Liberal nomination on the grounds that he considered it rigged in favour of Lucien Boudreau.
 Gariépy was defeated by Boudreau in the election itself, finishing second of three candidates.

 He was more successful in the 1913 election, when he ran in the new Beaver River electoral district.
 He handily defeated Conservative candidate Ambrose Gray in a two-person race, and became a member of the Legislative Assembly of Alberta.
 Premier Arthur Sifton named him to his cabinet as Minister of Municipal Affairs.
 In accordance with the customs of the day, Gariépy resigned to contest a by-election; no opponents stepped forward, and he was acclaimed.

 He was re-elected in the 1917 election by an even larger margin over Gray, his 1913 opponent.
 When Charles Stewart took over from Sifton as premier, he initially left Gariépy in the municipal affairs portfolio, but appointed him Provincial Secretary instead in 1918.
 Gariépy lasted only a short time in the job, and quit a month later to move to Trois-Rivières, Quebec, where he had been promised a seat in the House of Commons of Canada.
 However, the promised seat didn't materialize, and he returned to Alberta shortly thereafter to resume his career as an MLA (a position from which he had not resigned).

 During the Conscription Crisis of 1917 Gariépy aligned himself against Robert Borden's Unionist government (of which his old boss Sifton had resigned as premier to become a member), and toured the province with Frank Oliver speaking against it.

-A motion was moved in the Legislature in 1920 by John Stewart questioning whether Gariépy had a right to sit and vote in the legislature as he signed the Legislature registry with his home as being Three Rivers in Quebec.
+A motion was moved in the assembly in 1920 by John Stewart questioning whether Gariépy had a right to sit and vote in the legislature as he signed the Legislature registry with his home as being Three Rivers in Quebec.
 The motion asked the committee of privileges and elections for investigation.
 John Boyle amended the motion to ask the provincial courts to investigate the matter.
 The amendment and motion passed on a recorded division.

 He did not seek re-election in the 1921 election and moved back to Trois-Rivières.